psygo/slackbots/docs/man_init.md

 # Initial Configurations

+## On Tutorials

+There has been a lot of updates with respect to the API library, so many tutorials became outdated.
+It's best to stick to [the official one](https://github.com/slackapi/python-slackclient/tree/master/tutorial).

 ## Setting Up a New Workspace

 You can create a new `Workspace` by going to `Window > Sign in to another Workspace` and then using the `...` on the top-righthand corner to find the respective option.